ecamp/ecamp3/CONTRIBUTING.md

 Following it will not only enhance the quality and consistency of your contributions :sparkles: but also fast-track the review process. :rocket:

 - [x] **Sync with Central Repository:** :arrows_counterclockwise: Ensure your fork is up to date with the central repository, facilitating a smooth merge.
+[GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)
 - [x] **Lint:** :wrench: Ensure that linters have run over all new or modified files
 - [x] **Spelling:** :abc: Ensure that the changes are spell checked
 - [x] **Significant Changes:** :mag_right: Confirm that every modified file contributes meaningful content, steering clear of inconsequential changes like mere whitespace adjustments.